 The aerial inspections identify fallen trees requiring removal; erosion or vegetation growth that has impacted trails; and creek crossings require repair.
 The helicopter is also fitted with a camera to help record where follow-up work is needed.

-On the ground crews then remove vegetation; conduct erosion repairs; undertake drainage and soil stability work; construct vehicle passing and turning bays; position trail signage; and install gates and bollards, to protect fire trails from illegal access and dumping.
+The crews also construct vehicle passing and turning bays, position trail signage and install gates and bollards to protect fire trails from illegal access and dumping.